luisriverag/gpt_telegram-secretary/README.md

 A Telegram bot connected to ChatGPT API written in Python.
-Understands voice commands
+Understands voice commands, and sends its replies both as text and voice attachments

-Code credit goes to GPT4, I just helped with a few prompts
+Dev credit goes to GPT4, I just helped with a few prompts

 You'll need to add your OpenAI and Telegram API keys, and probably install required libraries with